jimlinntu/scaling-book/profiling.md

 {% enddetails %}

 **Question 2:** [The Transformer Colab from earlier](https://colab.research.google.com/drive/1_6krERgtolH7hbUIo7ewAMLlbA4fqEF8?usp=sharing) implements a simple mock Transformer.
 Follow the instructions in the Colab and get a benchmark of the naive Transformer with GSPMD partitioning.
 How long does each part take?
 How long should it take?
 What sharding is being used.
-Try fixing the sharding! *Hint: use `jax.lax.with_sharding_constraints` to constrain the behavior.
+Try fixing the sharding! *Hint: use `jax.lax.with_sharding_constraint` to constrain the behavior.
 With this fix, what's the best MXU you can get?*

 For reference, the initial version gets roughly 184ms / layer and the optimized profile gets 67 ms / layer.
 Once you've done this, try staring at the profile and see if you can answer these questions purely from the profile: